I-Dont-Remember/hugo-shortcodes/content/shortcodes/div.md

 source: "https://jimfrenette.com/hugo/shortcodes/"
 ---

-Wrap elements in a div and apply specific classes or a style property to it.
+A Hugo shortcode to wrap elements in a div and apply specific classes or a style property to it.
+Useful as a building block.

 ## How to use